stryker-mutator/stryker-net/docs/Configuration.md

 Default: `"vstest"`

 ## Timeout time
 Some mutations can create endless loops inside your code.
-To detect and stop these loops, Stryker generates timeouts after some time.
+To detect and stop these loops, Stryker cancels a unit test run after a set time.
-Using this parameter you can increase or decrease the time before a timeout will be thrown.
-Decreasing the timeout might speed up the testrun if you have a lot of timeouts in your project.
+Using this parameter you can increase or decrease the time before a test will time out.

 ```
 dotnet stryker --timeout-ms 1000